Clemapfel/jluna/docs/manual.md

 T => Integer
 U => Any
 ```
-We see that `get_parameters` returns a vector of pairs where the first element in each pair is a symbol that is the name of the corresponding parameter, while the second element in the pair is the parameter most abstract allowed type.
-In case of `T`, this is `Base.Integer` because we restricted it as such.
-For `U` there is no restriction which is why the most abstract allowed type is `Any`.
+`get_parameters` returns a vector of pairs where:
++ `.first` is a symbol that is the name of the corresponding parameter
++ `.second` is the parameter upper type bound.

+In case of `T`, the upper bound `Base.Integer` because we restricted it as such in the declaration.
+For `U`, there is no restriction which is why its upper bound is the default: `Any`.

-We can access the number of parameters directly using `get_n_parameters()`.
+We can retrieve the number of parameters directly using `get_n_parameters()`.
 This saves allocating the vector of pairs.

 #### Fields